Monato Esprit: In-game economy

-Monato Esprit is the first MMO to use the e-currency MetaTIX.
-Players purchase MetaTIX and use them like admission tickets to gain entrance to special areas in the world and purchase various services such as teleportation.
-MetaTIX also serve as the in-game currency for the world of Monato Esprit, much like "gold" in other MMOs, and can be used to purchase items from other players.
-There are no merchant NPCs in the game world, so all trade is conducted between players.
+Monato Esprit was the first MMO to use the e-currency MetaTIX.
+Players purchased MetaTIX and used them like admission tickets to gain entrance to special areas in the world and purchase various services such as teleportation.
+MetaTIX also served as the in-game currency for the world of Monato Esprit, much like "gold" in other MMOs, and could be used to purchase items from other players.
+There wereare no merchant NPCs in the game world, so all trade was conducted between players.
 This system allows the player community to determine items' value and regulate the economy without developer interference.

-The economic system in Monato Esprit is based on the research of Edward Castronova into the real world economy at work in EverQuest.
+The economic system in Monato Esprit was based on the research of Edward Castronova into the real world economy at work in EverQuest.
 Castronova discovered that a unit of currency in Norrath was worth more than the Yen or Lira, and playing EverQuest yielded more wealth per hour than the average wage of a Bulgarian worker.
-While other MMOs such as EverQuest and World of Warcraft attempt to restrict players from earning profit through gaming, Monato Esprit has built the concept into the game itself.
-Players can use the profits they earn in Monato Esprit to buy and play new games that accept the currency.
+While other MMOs such as EverQuest and World of Warcraft attempt to restrict players from earning profit through gaming, Monato Esprit hads built the concept into the game itself.
+Players could use the profits they earned in Monato Esprit to buy and play new games that accepted the currency.

 Production

-Monato Esprit is under development by the Korean company Gamasoft.
-The English language release is being published by Reality Gap, Inc. The Russian language release in being published by IT Territory, LLC (part of Astrum Online Entertainment holding).
-The game is currently in the open beta stage of production.
+Monato Esprit was under development by the Korean company Gamasoft.
+The English language release was being published by Reality Gap, Inc. The Russian language release was being published by IT Territory, LLC (part of Astrum Online Entertainment holding).
+The game reached open beta stage of development before it was shut down.